ibm-cloud-docs/appid/cd-messages.md

 When you send messages to your users, you can use any combination of the following templates.
 Or, you can edit the templates to customize your message.
 {: shortdesc}

-In addition to the following message types, you can also take advantage of the [SSO](/docs/services/appid?topic=appid-cd-sso) and [MFA](/docs/services/appid?topic=appid-cd-mfa) templates.
+In addition to the following message types, you can also take advantage of the [MFA](/docs/services/appid?topic=appid-cd-mfa) templates.
 {: tip}

 For further customization, you can use parameters in your messages.
 Check out the following table to see the parameters that you can use in all of the message types.